AznIronMan/Limitless-OldVB/README.txt

 - removed lastdb from settings and memory, only using defaultdb now
 - updated references to lastdb as defaultdb
 - removed old code again
+- built music options section
+- added function to pull duration times for audio files selected
+- added buttons for setting custom audio, music turn on and off, and reset music to default
+- added function to read settings and display current music assignments
+- created logic for checking for default audio, updating audio with custom tracks, and updating the settings file appropriately
+- added logic for music turn on and off and reset music to default
+- added jukebox to switch to intro when stop preview is click or if the option window closes
+- placeholder form for editor and ported over legacy editor code to new form

 [PREVIOUS UPDATES]